From Femtoseconds to Gigaseconds: The SolDeg Platform for the Performance Degradation Analysis of Silicon Heterojunction Solar Cells: Methods and Results

-Motivated by Pedersen et al, using the radial distribution function (RDF), excess energy and bond angle distribution are the most compelling criteria with which to validate our generated a-Si structures against experimental counterparts \cite{Pedersen_2017}.
-Improvement of these criteria was what led us to employing the machine-learning driven Gaussian Approximation Potential instead of a classical interatomic potential in our MD simulations.
-In our resulting structures, the typical excess energies (energies measured relative to crystalline-Si) were around $.13-.14\,$eV/atom, well within the experimentally acceptable range of $0.09-0.16\,$eV/atom.
-The average bond-angle distribution was 109.1$\degree \, \pm 10.5\degree$, which is also consistent with typical experimental values \cite{fortner}.
+Motivated by Pedersen et al., we use the excess energy, the bond angle distribution, and the radial distribution function (RDF), as the most compelling criteria to validate our generated a-Si structures against a-Si experiments \cite{Pedersen_2017}.
+In our structures the typical excess energies were around $0.13-0.14\,$eV/atom, well within the experimentally acceptable range of $0.07-0.15$ eV/atom.
+These remarkably low excess energies strongly validate the superiority of the Si GAP over traditional potentials, which yield excess energies above $0.20$ eV/atom.
+The bond-angle distribution was centered at 109.1$\degree$ with a width of $\pm 10.5\degree$.
+These values are also consistent with typical experimental values \cite{fortner}.
 The average Si-Si bond length was $2.38\,$\AA $\,\pm\, .04\,$\AA.
 Assuming a Si-Si bond-length cutoff of $2.58\,$\AA, slightly less than 10\% longer than the average bond-length, the average number of dangling bonds in each supercell was 2.2, and the average number of floating bonds was 0.8.
-Dangling (floating) bonds are missing (extra) chemical bonds of a Si atom from ideally four chemical bounds.
-The structures were further validated against experiment by calculating and comparing the RDF (cf. Fig. 1).
-The RDF, also known as the pair correlation function, measures the probability of finding the center of an atom at a given distance from the center of another atom.
-For a-Si, the typical RDF exhibits a strong peak centered at $2.3\,$\AA, and two weak peaks centered around $3.8\,$\AA and $5.4\,$\AA (the next-nearest and next-next-nearest neighbor distances in c-Si).
+Dangling (floating) bonds are missing (extra) bonds of a Si atom relative to the standard number of 4.
+Finally, the structures were further validated by calculating the radial distribution function (RDF).
+The RDF measures the probability of finding the center of an atom at a given distance from the center of another atom as a function of their radial separation.
+For a-Si, the typical RDF exhibits a strong peak centered at $2.3\,$\AA, and two weak peaks centered around $3.8\,\textrm{\AA}$ and $5.4\,\textrm{\AA}$ (the next-nearest and next-next-nearest neighbor distances in c-Si).
+As shown in Fig. 1, the RDFs calculated from our GAP-MD generated structures track the experimental data compellingly.